Why You Can’t Think Your Way Out of Anxiety

 In therapy you don’t have to present it well.
 You can be unsure, contradict yourself, lose your words, or not know why you feel something.
 The work often starts right there.

-4. Understanding finally lands
+Understanding lands differently

 You may have known certain things about yourself for years.
-But occasionally there’s a moment where you don’t just understand it — you feel it in a different way.
+But occasionally there’s a moment where you don’t just understand it; you feel it in a different way.

 People often say, “I’ve said this before, but this time it feels real.”